tomohisa/dcb-events.github.io/docs/glossary.md

 ## Event Store

-Specialized storage system for events that ensures they are stored sequentially and can be retrieved efficiently
+Specialized storage system for Events that ensures they are stored sequentially and can be retrieved efficiently

 ## Eventual Consistency